Whether you’re just starting out, or thinking of upgrading your old cash register, check out this guide on the best cash registers for small business.

 Portable Cash Registers — Hard-Wired

-Because mobility and features are limited with both cash register types, it’s our opinion that electronic register models are only sufficient as a short-term solution.
+Because mobility and features are both limited with these cash register types, it’s our opinion that electronic register models are only sufficient as a short-term solution.
 For access to payments technology that provides accurate record keeping, in addition to the ability to run transactions, there are other register options to consider.

 Computerized Point of Sale Systems